gabrielpasquantonio/Ecommerce-Las-Antillas/README.md

 # E-commerce project: Tobacco Shop - "Las Antillas"
 + ## ___About___
     ```
-    The purpose of this work is to develop an e-commerce website for tobacco shop Las Antillas.
-Las Antillas is a company that sells cigarettes, tobacco products and accessories.
+    The purpose of this work is the development of an e-commerce website for a tobacco shop called 'Las Antillas'.
+This company sells cigarettes, tobacco products and accessories.
 ___
 + ## ___Target Audience___
     ```
     People over 18 years old.
 Smokers who have a refined and sophisticated taste.
 ___
-+ ## ___Main Feature___
++ ## ___Main Features___
     ```
-    A- Visualization of all local products in a responsive, attractive and easy way in order meet the exact needs of the customer, taking into account the requirements for an exemplary User Experience.
+    A- Visualization of all local products in a responsive, attractive and easy way, in order meet the exact  customers needs , taking into account the requirements for an exemplary User Experience.

     B- Show all necessary information so that the customer can have enough data to decide on his own at the time of the purchase.

-    C- The website will have the necessary technology so that the user will be able to follow through all the purchase processes and shipment tracking of their product on his own.
+    C- The website will have the necessary technology so that the users will be able to follow through all the purchase processes and shipment tracking of their product on their own.
 ___
 + ## ___Members___
     - __Gabriel Pasquantonio:__